toeggel/ReadTheDocs/docs/architecture/architecture.md

 * was kostet es zum Rückgängig machen der Entscheidung?
 * werden zukünftige Perspektiven verhindert?
 * Ist schnelles Feedback verfügbar?

+The decisions are continually reevaluated by the team as their understanding of the goals of the system and its quality attribute requirements increases, based on the experience they gain through experimentation.

 See also: [ADR](architectural-decision-records.md)